SC-Group-5/software-construction-mobile-app/README.md

 ## Group Contributions (Required)
 - **Rebecca Alinda**: Handled reflections in Part B as the systems thinker as well as all other parts.
 - **Anna Akumu**: Handled reflections in Part E and ensured clear formatting
-- **Namaganda Precious Wakaabi**: Handled reflections in Part E and ensured clear formatting
+- **Namaganda Precious Wakabi**: Handled reflections in Part E and ensured clear formatting
 - **Odongkara Oscar**: Handled reflections in Part E and ensured clear formatting
-- **Mukama Joseph**: Handled reflections in Part E and ensured clear formatting
+- **Mukama Joseph**: cordinator and head of documentation

 All members contributed meaningfully through brainstorming sessions and reviews.